luojiahai/shirley/CONTRIBUTING.md

 ## Getting started

-To navigate our codebase with confidence, see [the introduction to working in the repository](/contributing/README.md) :confetti_ball:.
+To navigate our codebase with confidence :confetti_ball:.

 ### Issues